What is cloud migration?

 For those who want expert support to assist with their cloud migration, the big cloud security providers offer cloud migration services.
 Some of these services include the following:

 |AWS Application Migration Service||Azure Cloud Migration Service||GCP Database Migration Service|

 |Migration to Fully Managed AWS Databases||Azure Database Migration Service||BigQuery Data Transfer Service|

 |AWS Database Migration Service||Application Migration Services|

-The shared responsibility model makes it critically important to map out your security needs as you migrate to the cloud and manage your go-forward cloud infrastructure.
+The shared responsibility model makes it critically important to map out your security needs as you migrate to the cloud and manage your evolving cloud infrastructure.
 The shift to cloud architectures has introduced substantial changes to an organization’s attack surface, and cybercriminals are capitalizing on this.
-In fact, in 2022, 31% of organizations reported experiencing a security incident in the cloud.5
+In fact, in 2022, 31% of organizations reported experiencing a security incident in the cloud.4

-CrowdStrike also offers fully managed cloud security services, leveraging the power of the CrowdStrike Falcon® platform to deliver 24/7 expert security management and threat hunting, assuring you are maximizing the benefits of the cloud, while enforcing compliance and securing your applications.
+CrowdStrike also offers a fully managed cloud security service that leverages the power of the CrowdStrike Falcon® platform to deliver 24/7 expert security management and threat hunting.
+CrowdStrike Falcon® Complete Cloud Security managed detection and response helps ensure you are maximizing the benefits of the cloud while enforcing compliance and securing your applications.
 The services are also backed by CrowdStrike’s industry-leading Breach Prevention Warranty.